amalaviy/consul/website/source/docs/agent/options.html.markdown

 * `leave_on_terminate` - If enabled, when the agent receives a TERM signal, it will send a Leave message to the rest of the cluster and gracefully leave.
 Defaults to false.

+* `log_file` - The path to the log file to log into.
+The actual file it logs to is log_file with a ".current" suffix.
+If set, when the agent receives a SIGHUP signal, it will copy the suffixed log file to the specified log_file and truncate the suffixed log file.

 * `log_level` - Equivalent to the `-log-level` command-line flag.